 Fleet and Family Support Center

-NSA Naples Fleet and Family Support Center staff recognize that being in the military is a lifestyle that presents unique challenges and opportunities for service members and their families.
+NSA Naples Fleet and Family Support Center (FFSC) staff recognize that being in the military is a lifestyle that presents unique challenges and opportunities for service members and their families.
 Fleet and Family Support programs support individual and family readiness through a full array of programs and resources, which help families to be resilient, well informed and adaptable to the military environment.

 - Family Support Programs (new parent support, family life education, and family advocacy).

-- Personal finances -- developing a spending plan, combating debt, investing for your retirement, saving for other goals and home buying.
+- Personal finances – A Financial Educator can assist you in developing a spending plan, combating debt, investing for your retirement, saving for other goals and home buying.

 - Family employment readiness – employment and volunteer opportunities at NSA Naples, resume writing, interviewing skills, job search planning, educational opportunities, and internet resources.

-- Sexual Assault Prevention and Response -- information and emotional support with medical, legal and investigative processes
+- Sexual Assault Prevention and Response -- information and emotional support with medical, legal and investigative processes, including access to Victim Legal Counsel (VLC)

 - Deployment readiness – pre- and post-deployment briefs and support for service members and their families, Commands and Individual Augmentees (IA).